Originally, Scrum was a framework for agile methods in projects, above all in software development.

 The following methods (or bundles thereof) should make workshops more agile and interesting:

 In a Jam, a virtual (!)
-Workshop, virtual teams create ideas from definition to approaches; the analogy (to Jazz music) is actually to form a jam session,
+Workshop, virtual teams generate ideas from definition to approaches to solution ; the analogy (to Jazz music) is actually to create a jam session,

-Open Space – in this presence format, teams do the same thing, yet in direct contact,
+Open Space – in this presence format, teams do practically the same thing in direct contact,

 Hackathon – a “cross-functional” team of technical and IT experts creates a specific software code very intensively and over many hours.